apache/airflow/docs/apache-airflow/index.rst

 deployable in many ways, varying from a single process on your laptop to a distributed setup to support even the biggest workflows.

-Airflow was started in October 2014 by Maxime Beauchemin at Airbnb.
-It was open source from the very first commit and hosted under Airbnb's GitHub in June 2015.
-The project joined the `Apache Software Foundation Incubator program <https://incubator.apache.org/>`_ in March 2016 and the Foundation announced Apache Airflow as a Top-Level Project in January 2019.
-Ever since Airflow's inception, many companies and developers have used Airflow to manage their workflows.
-Airflow has grown to become one of the most-used open source workflow orchestration tools and has a very active developer community.

 Workflows as code
 =========================================
 The main characteristic of Airflow workflows is that all workflows are defined in Python code.
 "Workflows as